ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       reject:  The Domain Owner wishes for Mail Receivers to reject email that fails the DMARC mechanism check.
 Rejection SHOULD occur during the SMTP transaction.
-See {#rejecting-messages}
-         for some discussion of SMTP rejection methods and their implications.
+See Section 10.3 for some discussion of SMTP rejection methods and their implications.

    pct:  (plain-text integer between 0 and 100, inclusive; OPTIONAL;
       default is 100).
 Percentage of messages from the Domain Owner's